treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

     print(n)
 ```

-- This is a `for` loop in Python
-- In this `for` we're looping over each item in our list and printing those items out **(click)**
-- Python `for` loops don't have any index variables, index lookups, or index incrementing
-- Python's `for` loops magically do *all the work* of looping over our `numbers` list for us
+Unlike traditional C-style `for` loops,s Python's `for` loops don't have index variables.
+There's no index initializing, bounds checking, or index incrementing.
+Python's `for` loops do *all the work* of looping over our `numbers` list for us.

-- So Python doesn't have traditional C-style `for` loops
-- We do have something that we call a `for` loop but it works differently
+So while we do have `for` loops in Python, we do not have have traditional C-style `for` loops.
+The thing that *we* call a for loop works very differently.

 ## Definitions: Iterables and Sequences